Oasis Design logo

 California Strawbale Association Spring Conference at Matilija hot springs, Ojai, CA, April 17th, 2004

 Lecture for straw bale contractors on natural building, radical simplicity.
 Included survey of square feet per person of attendees homes, projects.
-Suggested reading: Can a 4000 ft2 Home be Green?
+Suggested reading: Green 4,000 ft2 home?

 Growth of the American home over the years